 Lansky, 49, who survived September 11, spent 13 days in a New Jersey hospital fighting a coronavirus.
 Her temperature rose to 103 F (39,4 C), she developed severe chills, and it seemed to her as if "something was sitting on her chest," the woman admitted.
 Doctors argued about placing her on a ventilator, but instead confined herself to an oxygen mask.
 Slowly, but she recovered.

 Already at home, Lansky is worried that heart palpitations and fatigue after illness will be constant.

 This is not the first tragic event in her life.
-She was sitting at her desk on the 29th floor of the North Tower of the World Trade Center, when the first plane crashed into this building on September 11, 2001.
-Lansky ran up the stairs to the street at the time of the impact of the second aircraft.
-The woman says that in the first minutes of the reaction to stress are similar: “Who did it?
-Where is the safe place? ” She admits that the worst is the fear of the unknown.
+She was seated at her desk on the 29th floor of the North Tower of the World Trade Center when the first plane crashed into the building on September 11, 2001.
+Lansky ran down the stairs to the street at the moment the second plane hit.
+The woman says that in the first minutes, the reactions to stress are similar: “Who did this?
+Where is the safe place? " She confesses that the worst is the fear of the unknown.

-“Sometimes I think I'm destined to survive the tragedy,” she says.
+“Sometimes I think I’m destined to survive tragedies,” she says.

 Her father infected her with a coronavirus: he died while she was sick

 Tracy Alvino thought things were going well when she brought her father from a hospital in New York, where he had surgery on his neck, in a nursing home.
 She did not know that the 76-year-old man was already infected with the coronavirus.
 The virus spread through her house like a fire, infecting Tracy, her mother, brother and boyfriend.
 Two days later, Daniel Alvino became so ill that he had to be rushed to the hospital.

 Tracy fought the virus at home.
 Her temperature rose, she lost her taste and smell.
 The pain in her leg, which she had broken many years ago, suddenly intensified.
 Armpits also hurt.